 The University-wide goal for an average graduate class size is reflective of the number of students needed to maintain a break-even cost for instruction.
 The minimum enrollment required for a graduate course is six (6) students.
 Classes enrolling fewer than the defined minimum may be taught with the approval of the Provost/VPAA, following a request and justification by the Department Chair and College Dean.
+Compensation for low-enrollment courses is calculated using a compensation formula determined by the Office of Academic Affairs.
 Academic Affairs acknowledges the need to run courses with low class sizes for specific reasons.
 Course cancellations due to low enrollment will be announced in a timely manner and in consultation with Department Chair, Dean, and Provost/VPAA.